dcsobral/sbt-trickle/README.md

   // defaults to using trickleGithubIsAutobumpPullRequest trickleIsAutobumpPullRequestOpen := (??? : OutdatedRepository => Boolean),
-  // Function which checks if a pull request is an autobump pull request on Github trickleGithubIsAutobumpPullRequest := (??? : PullRequest => Boolean),
+  // Function which checks if a pull request is an autobump pull request on Github
+  // defaults to always returning false, so beware trickleGithubIsAutobumpPullRequest := (??? : PullRequest => Boolean),

   // Optional settings